MITLibraries/browsertrix-harvester/README.md

 - Build docker image: `make build-docker`
   - builds local image `browsertrix-harvester-dev:latest`
 - To run the app:
-  - Non-Dockerized: `pipenv run btrixharvest --help`
+  - Non-Dockerized: `pipenv run harvest --help`
     - works locally for many things, but will throw error for actions that perform crawls
-  - Dockerized: `pipenv run btrixharvest-dockerized --help`
+  - Dockerized: `pipenv run harvest-dockerized --help`
     - provides full functionality by running as a docker container
-    - points back to the pipenv command `btrixharvest`
+    - points back to the pipenv command `harvest`

 ### Testing and Linting